-As he sat down to dinner for negotiations with General Manager Uli Hoeness to seal the loan deal, Hughes mentioned his upcoming international game with Wales.
+As he sat down to dinner for negotiations with general manager Uli Hoeness to seal the loan deal, Hughes mentioned his upcoming international game with Wales.
 “What time do you play?” asked Hoeness.
 “4.30pm,” replied Hughes.
 “That’s OK then, you can play in the evening as well,” replied Hoeness.

-Hughes simply didn’t know how to respond, wondering how it was logistically possible.
+Hughes didn’t know how to respond, wondering how it was logistically possible.
 He didn’t question Hoeness, who had previously done the same thing with Denmark’s Søren Lerby.

-Hughes completed his Munich move and the following week he lined up as Wales captain to play against Czechoslovakia in Prague alongside the likes of Ian Rush, Kenny Jackett and Neville Southall, ahead of an important tie in qualifying for the following summer’s European Championships.
+Hughes completed his Munich move and the following week he lined up as Wales captain to play against Czechoslovakia in Prague alongside the likes of Ian Rush, Kenny Jackett and Neville Southall, ahead of an important tie in qualifying for the following summer’s European Championship.